ltu-ros/prizm_ros/README.md

 Contents (details below):

   1. Setup a ROS  workspace
-  2. Install Arduino IDE and ROS support
+  2. Install Arduino IDE
+  3. Install ROS libs
+  4. Install PRIZM libs
-  3. Clone this repo into your workspace
+  5. Clone this repo into your workspace
-  4. Upload the motor controller sketch to the Arduino
+  6. Upload the motor controller sketch to the Arduino
-  4. Point the ROS node to your board
+  7. Point the ROS node to your board

 ## 1. Setup Workspace